 Your blog should offer different information on what these consumers might be looking for and how the companies can use your online presence as a channel for their free product testing opportunities.

-Influencer stats
+Free Product Testing - Influencer stats

 Instagram is the biggest channel for influencer marketing.
 Image credit: Marketing Charts

 Advocate the brands you admire the most through your posts.
-Start small with reaching out to brands, don’t consider going straight to the big leagues until you establish your brand ambassador status.
+Start small with reaching out to brands; don’t consider going straight to the big leagues until you establish your brand ambassador status.

 There are also a few guidelines and general etiquette tips to keep in mind before diving straight into free product testing: